These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 “If a company chooses to “listen” at non-company sponsored sites, it is recommended that the listened to pages should be monitored for AEs/PCs for the period of the listening activity only.”

-The BHBIA also advise that the sponsoring company’s pharmacovigilance department is consulted and that company policy is clear and taken into account.
+The BHBIA also advise that the commissioning company’s pharmacovigilance department is consulted and that company policy is clear and taken into account.

 The ABPI/BHBIA’s Guidance notes on collecting adverse events, product complaints and special reporting situations during market research recommend collection of only the reporter’s contact details, whether the reporter is a HCP or not.
 When the Guidelines were revised and updated in 2018, the ABPI’s Pharmacovigilance Expert Network, the ABPI’s Legal & Compliance Adviser and the BHBIA Ethics and Compliance Committee considered this issue carefully.
 It was concluded that it is most appropriate to secure the means to re-contact the reporter for follow up if this is necessary and that if a second stage of follow up is required such as with the patient’s HCP, consent for this (if that is the lawful basis to be used) and obtaining the HCP’s contact details can be done by the MAH’s drug safety department directly with the patient (assuming they have made their contact details available for follow up).
 In this way, personal data is not collected unnecessarily in line with the data protection requirements to minimise the collection of personal data; this also reduces data protection risks.
 In addition, it ensures that market researchers are not placed under inappropriate pressure to collect HCP contact details from non-patients such as carers who may also be market research respondents.